Scup Index of Abundance

 $_EscapeTool.xml($img_display)

-Scup Scup range from Nova Scotia to eastern Florida but are rarely found south of North Carolina.
-They can grow to a maximum size of 45 cm (1.5 ft) and are considered a good tasting pan fish.
+Scup Scup range from Nova Scotia to eastern Florida, but are rarely found south of North Carolina.
+They can grow to 45 centimeters (1.5 feet) in length.

 $_EscapeTool.xml($img_display)

-Scup In Chesapeake Bay scup are most common during the summer months in the lower regions of the estuary.
-The estuary is rarely used as a nursery area by early juveniles (25-40 mm FL) but older juveniles can be found in the Bay during their second summer and first appear in catches in May.
+Scup In Chesapeake Bay, Scup are most common during the summer months in the lower regions of the estuary.
+The estuary is rarely used as a nursery area by early juveniles (25-40 millimeters fork length), but older juveniles can be found in the bay during their second summer, and first appear in trawl catches in May.

 scup3

-Scup Scup belong to the Sparidae family, otherwise known as porgies.
-Here is a scup (top) and a pinfish representing the porgy family.
-Another similar looking fish, the pigfish, but from a slightly different family (Haemulidae), is on the bottom.
-All three species are possible to catch on the trawl at the same time.
+Scup vs Pinfish vs Pigfish Scup belong to the Sparidae family, otherwise known as porgies.
+Here is a Scup (top) and a Pinfish representing the porgy family.
+Another similar looking fish, the Pigfish, from a different family (Haemulidae), is on the bottom.
+All three species can be caught on the trawl at the same time.

 scup teeth

-Scup Scup and many other fish in the Sparidae family have strong molars which help them eat hard shelled prey like crabs, snails, and clams.
+Scup Teeth Scup and many other fish in the Sparidae family have strong molars which help them eat hard-shelled prey like crabs, snails and clams.

-• This species first recruits to the survey gear in May.
+This species first recruits to the survey gear in May.
+Sampling stations from the lower segments of the bay are used to calculate the index of abundance.

 • May: 35-90 mm.